TobyJWalker/basic-go-library/README.md

 # basic-go-library
-This project is a CLI app which can perform CRUD operations on a basic in-memory database.
+This project is a CLI app which can perform CRUD operations on a basic database.
 This is my first time interacting with databases in Go, so I'm using this project as a learning experience.

 ## Tech Stack